cmendl/rqcopt_hpc/README.md

 Building
 --------
-The code requires the HDF5 development libraries.
-These can be installed via `sudo apt install libhdf5-dev` (on Ubuntu Linux) or similar.
+The code requires the BLAS and HDF5 development libraries.
+These can be installed via `sudo apt install libblas-dev` and `sudo apt install libhdf5-dev` (on Ubuntu Linux) or similar, respectively.

 From the project directory, use `cmake` to build the project:
 ```